atteneder/glTFast/Documentation~/UpgradeGuides.md

 ## Upgrade to 5.0

+### General

+The API in general was changed considerably to conform closer to Unity's coding standard and the Microsoft's Framework Design Guidelines.
+If you have custom code, you likely need to update parts of it to the new API.
+Some notable items:

+- PascalCase on properties (first char is upper-case)
+- Removed direct access to fields (replaced by getter-property, where required)
+- More consistent naming of assemblies, namespaces, classes, constants, static members, etc.
+  - Renamed and moved classes/structs to different files.
+- Auto-formatted code for consistent line-endings and code look (a necessary, one-time evil; might be troublesome if you forked glTFast)

+There's no exact, comprehensive list of every detailed change.
+The 5.0.0 changelog entry is quite comprehensive though.
+If you have issues, feel free to reach out for support.

 ### Async Scene Instantiation

 The addition of `GltfImport.InstantiateSceneAsync` and `GltfImport.InstantiateMainSceneAsync` now provides an asynchronos way of instantiating glTF scenes.
 For large scenes this means that the instantiation can be spread over multiple frames, resulting in a smoother frame rate.